 WATCH MUSA’S TIPS ON HOW TO KEEP ON TRACK WITH YOUR STUDIES

-A senior researcher and lecturer in geosciences at the University of the Witwatersrand, Dr Musa Manzi is also director of its Seismic Research Centre.
+A professor of geosciences at the University of the Witwatersrand, Musa Manzi is also director of its Seismic Research Centre.
 In between researching and lecturing in locations as diverse as Oxford, Nigeria and Sweden, Musa tours South Africa giving motivational talks in schools.
 He has also established an orphanage in Durban.
 Musa has been honoured with numerous local and global awards, including the Africa Award for Research Excellence in Earth and Ocean Science from the American Geophysical Union and the Emerging Researcher Award at South Africa’s ‘Science Oscars’ (the NSTF-TW Kambule Award).